rust-lang/rfcs/text/3334-niche.md

   multiple discontiguous niches, the compiler need not take all of them into account.)
 - A raw pointer.
-(This allows user-defined types to store a properly typed pointer while taking advantage of known-invalid pointer values.)
+(This allows user-defined types to store a properly typed pointer while using known-invalid pointer values as niches.)
 - A fieldless enum with a `repr` of a primitive integer type.

 Declaring a niche on a struct whose field type does not meet these restrictions